alexogeny/artemis/docs/index.md

 - **Declarative routing** – the `@route`, `@get`, and `@post` decorators expose typed request/response surfaces that stay in sync with generated OpenAPI contracts and the TypeScript client.
-- **Authentication orchestration** – plug-and-play passkey, password, MFA, and SSO flows managed through the quickstart utilities or your own domain services.
+- **Authentication orchestration** – plug-and-play passkey, password, MFA, and SSO flows managed through the bootstrap utilities or your own domain services.
 - **Observability hooks** – consistent tracing, metrics, and audit logging surfaces ready for the platform of your choice.
 - **First-class async** – every subsystem (database, background jobs, WebSockets, streaming events) is built on